summerness/dupcheck/README.md

 <summary id="english"><strong>English</strong></summary>

 ### Overview
-DupCheck targets a recurring fraud scenario in repair claims: contractors upload recycled or lightly edited photos to claim duplicate reimbursements.
+DupCheck targets broader duplicate/tamper detection needs: It works for insurance claim review, content moderation, e-commerce authenticity checks, and copyright protection.
+It was originally a submodule built to stop third-party repair contractors from re-uploading maintenance photos to claim duplicate reimbursements; I later spun it out, optimised it, and generalised it for additional scenarios.
 The system compares every new image against a reference gallery, flags exact copies, crops, rotations/flips, and subtle edits, then produces reviewer-friendly evidence.

 The implementation is pure Python and depends only on widely available imaging libraries, which keeps integration with existing intake or back-office pipelines straightforward.